Deschtex/html2react/README.md

 ### Basic HTML conversion

-If you want to take raw HTML and turn it into something that you can use in a React application, without using [dangerouslySetInnerHTML](https://facebook.github.io/react/tips/dangerously-set-inner-html.html), then you can simply pass it to `html2react`:
+If you want to take raw HTML, SVG or any arbitrary XML and turn it into something that you can use in a React application, without using [dangerouslySetInnerHTML](https://facebook.github.io/react/tips/dangerously-set-inner-html.html), then you can simply pass it to `html2react`:

 ```javascript
 import React from 'react'